AishwaryaBachate/Python-Projects/README.md

 This insight suggests that certain customers in Bangalore are critical to overall repayment performance.

 Repayment Trends in Different Products:
 The analysis showed that repayment behaviors varied across different product categories.
-For example, in the case of the Silver product for the year 2004 in Bangalore, the top customer repaid over 800,000, indicating the importance of this segment
+For example, in the case of the Silver product for the year 2004 in Bangalore, the top customer repaid over 800,000, indicating the importance of this segment.
-.

 Yearly Repayment Performance:
 Yearly analysis revealed certain customers consistently making high repayments, especially in specific cities like Bangalore.
 This trend can help in identifying loyal, high-value customers.